rbuj/explorer16/ToggleD9D10CNIS3.X/README.md

 # D10OnOffS3
 ## Description
-Switch on D10 LED by pressing and holding S3 switch button, LED is switched off when it's not pressed.
+Toggle switch on/off the D9/D10 LEDs using the Change Notification Interrupt on S3 switch button.

 ## Usage
 - Set up the Developmnent Board: